Skip to content

 Individual Assignment

-The goal of this assignment is to create a simple user interface to interact with a microcontroller.
-In this project, an ultrasonic distance sensor (HC-SR04) is connected to my custom PCB, and the distance readings are displayed in real-time on the Serial Monitor.
+The goal of this assignment is to create a simple user interface that allows a user to interact with a custom microcontroller board.
+In this project, an ultrasonic distance sensor (HC-SR04) is connected to my custom PCB, and the measured distance is displayed in real time through a web-based interface hosted directly on the microcontroller.

 Electronics & Components Used